supersaint7780/video-backend-service/Readme.md

 - DATABASE IS ALWAYS IN ANOTHER CONTINENT.
 Matlab time lagega.
 Use async and await.
 - Remember to always use full import paths with proper file extensions.
 This could otherwise lead to modules not beign imported properly.

+### Advice

+- When updating files try using separate controllers for file.
+It ensures the unncessarily text data is not always sent to the user.